dmx-systems/dmx-documentation/docs/tutorial.rst

 DMX interpreted both as first name.
 Let's correct this:
 Long-press the rectangle and select "edit" from the :ref:`context menu <user-the-context-menu>`.
-On the right-hand side the so called :ref:`detail panel <user-the-detail-panel>` shows up.
+On the right-hand side the :ref:`detail panel <user-the-detail-panel>` shows up.

 .. image:: _static/context-menu-edit.png

-When "editing" the detail panel shows all the fields you might need to describe a person.
+When "editing", the detail panel shows all the fields you might need to describe a person.
 Correct the first name and click the "Save" button at the very bottom.

 Now let's add a second topic.
-Right-click on the emptiness, enter e.g. "Notes for the interview" into the dialog, select the topic type "Note" and click "Create".
+Right-click on the empty background, enter e.g. "Notes for the interview" into the dialog, select the topic type "Note" and click "Create".

 .. image:: _static/person-and-note.png